How you can help fight climate change right now

-Following the Dorset Council principle of "Right Tree, Right Place", this checklist has been put together by Dorset Council and its partners to provide advice on selecting and planting of trees.
+Following the Dorset Council principle of "Right Tree, Right Place", a tree planting checklist has been put together by Dorset Council and its partners to provide advice on selecting and planting of trees.

 Planting flowering trees, shrubs and other plants around your garden helps with supporting biodiversity.
 Composting your garden and food waste is another easy way to help the environment.

 Find out how to make your garden environmentally-friendly

 Greenhouse gases produced by modern agricultural methods have more of an impact on climate change than the consumption of fossil fuels.
 Eating less meat and buying locally sourced food wherever possible will reduce your carbon footprint.